 Egg-shaped campers are usually made of solid fiberglass shells (either single or double hull) that are very mold-resistant and durable.

 Many sensitive people say that fiberglass takes a year (or years) to offgas, but some find it offgasses to a satisfactory level in a few days or a few weeks.
 It’s very individual.

 This is the best design to hold up to mold.

-The Oliver brand travel trailer is a popular trailer for mold avoiders.
+The Oliver brand travel trailer has been somewhat of a popular trailer for mold avoiders.

 Very little wood is used, only in the cabinets.